blockcoders/nestjs-ethers/README.md

 ## Testing a class that uses @InjectEthersProvider

 This package exposes a getEthersToken() function that returns a prepared injection token based on the provided context.
-Using this token, you can easily provide a mock implementation of the `EthersBaseProvider` using any of the standard custom provider techniques, including useClass, useValue, and useFactory.
+Using this token, you can easily provide a mock implementation of the `BaseProvider` using any of the standard custom provider techniques, including useClass, useValue, and useFactory.

 ```ts
   const module: TestingModule = await Test.createTestingModule({